wiltruong/portfolio_v1/_posts/xxx-xx-xx-ubinext.md

 ### Designing a game UI from scratch?!

 One word that can describe this entire project/challenge is, passion.
-I love video games and pay a lot of attention to UI/UX, the aspiration of working on UI/UX at a top AAA studio like Ubisoft is a dream and a career goal.
+I love video games and pay a lot of attention to the UI/UX.
+The aspiration of working in UI/UX at a top AAA studio like Ubisoft is a dream and a career goal.
 This challenge was centered around creating a UI style guide and also mock ups of a specific game from Ubisoft Toronto.
 Two were given, Splinter Cell: Blacklist and FarCry 4.
-I chose Splinter Cell as my strengths were in that area.
-Although, I thought it would be easy but I had to pay attention to a few things:
+I chose Splinter Cell as my strengths were in that area of genre.
+At first, I thought it would be easy but I had to pay attention to a few things:

 <br>